About First steps

 Looking for next steps?

-If you have been in your role for a while or have worked your way through First Steps and are looking for more, the RCN has a range of online learning resources on specific topics such as diabetes, HIV/AIDS and patient safety.
+If you have been in your role for a while or have worked your way through First Steps and are looking for more, the RCN has a range of online learning resources on specific topics such as diabetes, HIV/AIDS, patient safety and supporting people’s nutritional needs.
 These and many more are available at http://www.rcn.org.uk/development/practice/cpd_online_learning.
 There are even more topics and useful resources such as an e-portfolio in the Learning Zone for RCN members: http://www.rcn.org.uk/development/learning/learningzone